sbendimerad/machine_learning_coursera_stanford/README.md

-# Machine Learning (Coursera)
+# Machine Learning (Andrew Ng Classes)
-Solution to SOME programming assignments of Machine-Learning class taught by Andrew Ng.
+Solution to some programming assignments of Machine-Learning class taught by Andrew Ng.